Ritually Fixed And Prepared Jewelry

 How do these pieces of jewelry help people to achieve their goals?

-On a simple level, the charmed jewelry serves as a colloquial adornment or accessory reminder.
-As people go about their daily chores, whether at work or at a casino, the jewelry gives them an anchor to the world of magic and the Spirit.
+On a superficial level, the charmed jewelry is a colloquial adornment or accessory reminder.
+As people go about their daily chores, whether at work or at a casino, the jewelry anchors them to the world of magic and the Spirit.

 The challenge is to make magic a part of daily reality.
 People see or wear jewelry regularly as a tangible reminder of the incorporeal God.
 Seeing God in their lives is a progression from recognizing His presence in mundane things like jewelry to the magical and spiritual realms.